act65/masters-thesis/sprints/hrl/README.md

 ## Possible projects

-- unsupervised options
+- Unsupervised options
-- equivalence of goal/option conditioned value fns
+- Equivalence of goal/option conditioned value fns
+- Build a three (or even better, N) layer heirarchy
+- Explore how different approaches scale (computational complexity) in the number of heirarchies
 - ?

+## Questions and thoughts

+- Does it make sense to ask if actions can also be abstracted over dimensions other than time!?
+- Relationship between learning to learn and HRL?

 ## Refs